The Passive Voice

 Now let’s delve into explaining more what is said before.

-Consider these changes in the table below :
+Consider these changes in the table below:

-Active Structure | Passive structure | ||||
+ACTIVE | PASSIVE | ||||

-Subject(1) | Verb(2) | Object (3) | Object (3) | Verb(2) | Subject(1) |
+Subject (1) | Verb (2) | Object (3) | Object (3) | Verb (2) | Subject (1) |

 Tom | Speaks | English | English | is spoken | by Tom |

-The students | wrote | the lesson | The lesson | was written | by students |
+The students | wrote | the lesson | the lesson | was written | by students |

-My dad | is reading | a newspaper | a newspaper | is being read | by my father |
+My dad | is reading | a newspaper | a newspaper | s being read | by my dad |

-- Active : Subject + Verb + object
+- Active: Subject + Verb + object

-- Passive : Object + verb + subject
+- Passive: Object + verb + subject

-2-The rule of passive voice
+2. The rule of passive voice

-the verb form in the passive sentence is written this way :
+The verb form in the passive sentence is written this way:

 BE + Past participle

-Tenses | Active |
+Tenses | Active | Passive |

 simple present | Leila feeds an animal | an animal is fed by Leila |